openhwgroup/cva6/RESOURCES.md

 ### Service offer

-These companies are OpenHW members, have a good CVA6 knowledge, and have a commercial offering with CVA6 stuff inside.
+These companies are OpenHW members, have a good CVA6 knowledge, and offer CVA6-related service:

  (To be completed based on companies's requests.
 Max 1 URL and 60 words per company)